What is Bank Guarantee?

 Payment Guarantee / Loan Guarantee

 The guarantee is for assuring the payment/loan repayment.
-In case, the party fails to do so, a guarantor is bound to pay on behalf of the defaulting borrower.
+In case the party fails to do so, a guarantor has to pay on behalf of the defaulting borrower.

 Bid Bond Guarantee

-As a part of the bidding process, this guarantee assures that the bidder would undertake the contract he has bid for, on the terms the bidding is done.
+As part of the bidding process, this guarantee assures that the bidder would undertake the contract he has bid for on the bidding terms.

 Foreign Bank Guarantee

-When a guarantee is issued for a foreign beneficiary, it is called foreign BG.
+Foreign BG is a guarantee which is issued for a foreign beneficiary.

 Deferred Payment Guarantee

-When the bank guarantees some deferred payment, the guarantee is termed as Deferred Payment Guarantee.
-For example, A company purchases a machine on credit basis with terms of payment being 6 equal installments.
-In this case, since the payment is deferred to a later period, creditor seeks deferred payment guarantee for an assurance that the payment would reach him in the given time period.
+When the bank guarantees some deferred payment, the guarantee is termed a Deferred Payment Guarantee.
+For example, A company purchases a machine on a credit basis with terms of payment being 6 equal installments.
+In this case, since the payment is deferred to a later period, the creditor seeks a deferred payment guarantee to assure that the payment will reach him in the given time period.

-This guarantee protects the shipping company from all kinds of loss, in case the customer does not pay.
+This guarantee protects the shipping company from all kinds of losses if the customer does not pay.
 This document helps the customer to take possession of goods.

 Guarantee for Warranty Obligation or Warranty Bond

 This is an assurance that there will be a proper delivery of the ordered goods as per the agreement.